brighamandersen/vbb-portal/README.md

-# VBB Portal - A Mentor <-> Mentee Session Booking Portal
+# VBB Portal - A portal for booking interational tutoring sessions

 ### Created by Village Book Builders, used by Nike and Oracle